shelost/daydream-svelte/instructions.md

 This change ensures that we truly edit the user's drawing instead of generating an unrelated image, satisfying the OpenAI documentation requirements.

+## Enhanced Stagehand Observation Log Streaming and Summary Pills

+**Date:** 2025-05-29

+**Problem:**
+1. Detailed observation logs like "The search button located within the search section of the page" were missing from real-time pills despite being visible in terminal logs
+2. Final Stagehand Agent Response was flooding the chat with many individual action pills all at once

+**Solution Implemented:**

+### 1. Enhanced Backend Log Parsing (`/api/stagehand/+server.ts`)

+- **Improved `found elements` parsing**: Enhanced log parsing to extract detailed element descriptions from structured log data using regex to capture `"description": "..."` from elements arrays
+- **Added `observe` category handling**: New support for 'observe' category logs with instruction-based descriptions
+- **Enhanced pattern matching**: Better extraction of element IDs, timestamps, and structured data from complex Stagehand logs
+- **Real-time streaming**: All parsed observations now stream immediately as pills during execution

+### 2. Summary Pill Implementation (`+page.svelte`)

+**Frontend Changes:**
+- **New pill type**: Added `'summary'` to `EventLogEntry` type alongside 'reasoning' and 'action'
+- **Replaced bulk action pills**: Instead of generating many individual action pills from `actionsPerformed` array, creates single collapsible summary pill
+- **Collapsible UI component**: Uses `<details>/<summary>` HTML elements for expandable summary pill
+- **Consistent handling**: Applied to both streaming and fallback response modes

+**Summary Pill Features:**
+- **Closed by default**: Shows overview like "Stagehand completed 3 actions" without cluttering chat
+- **Expandable details**: Click to reveal full breakdown of actions, reasoning, and extracted data
+- **Structured display**: Numbered action list with status indicators (✓ Completed / ⏳ Pending)
+- **Rich content**: Shows action descriptions, reasoning (when available), and extracted data in formatted JSON
+- **Responsive design**: Proper styling with orange accent color (#FF6B35) to distinguish from other pill types

+### 3. Real-Time Observation Enhancement

+**Now Captures:**
+- Element discovery: "Found: The search button located within the search section of the page"
+- Selector extraction: "Getting element selector (ID: 31)"
+- Page analysis: "Page analysis completed in 1483ms"
+- Observation requests: "Looking for: click on the search button"
+- Accessibility tree data: "Analyzing page accessibility tree..."

+**Streaming Behavior:**
+- Real-time pills appear as Stagehand executes (observation logs)
+- Final summary pill appears at completion with all action details
+- No more overwhelming flood of individual action pills
+- Maintains user ability to see real-time progress while keeping final result organized

+**Result:** Users now see detailed real-time observation logs as they happen, plus a clean, collapsible summary of all actions that doesn't overwhelm the chat interface.
+The summary pill preserves all the detailed Stagehand response data while presenting it in an organized, user-friendly format.

 # Instructions / Plan